-Harman Kardon and Onkyo are two renowned and well respected brands in the audio industry and produce high quality speakers, soundbars, headphones and subwoofers.
+Harman Kardon and Onkyo are two renowned and well-respected brands in the audio industry and produce high-quality receivers, speakers, soundbars, headphones and subwoofers.

 Harman Kardon Quick History

 In 1953, Sidney Harman and Bernard Kardon partnered to establish the Harman Kardon audio equipment company.
 In 1954, Harman Kardon manufactured the world’s first true receiver system with the production of the Festival D1000 for non-technical users.

 After Bernard Kardon left, Harman created a parent brand, Harman International Industries, through which he took on new businesses, including JBL, Soundcraft, Newsweek Magazine, and many others.

 Harman Kardon products include stereo receivers and CD players, headphones, home theater, AV receivers, car stereos, and other audio equipment.

 Onkyo Quick History

 Takeshi Godai established the Japanese company Onkyo in 1946.
 Godai intended to address the gap in delivering satisfactory Japanese-made dynamic speakers.